PieterVanPoyer/fullstack-dropzone/dropzone-frontend/README.md

   xhr.send(formData);
 });

-dropzone.addDownloadFileEventListener((dropzoneFile: DropzoneFile) => {
+// handle the download file action dropzone.addDownloadFileEventListener((dropzoneFile: DropzoneFile) => {
   window.open(`http://localhost:3000/api/upload-file/${dropzoneFile.fileName}`);
 });

-dropzone.addOnDeleteFileEventListener((file: DropzoneFile,
+// When the user want's to delete the file, do the delete dropzone.addOnDeleteFileEventListener((file: DropzoneFile,
                                        successCallback: (deletedFile?: any) => any,
                                        errorCallback: (error?: any) => void) => {